 Residential Mortgages

-Planning to buy a home in the future?
-Unless you’re paying in cash, you’ll likely need a residential mortgage.
-Since residential mortgages are the most common form of home financing in the UK, it’s beneficial to understand how they work.
+Planning to buy a property in the future.
+If you are not purchasing with cash, you will usually need a residential mortgage.
+Residential mortgages are the most common way to finance a home in the UK, so it is important to understand how they work and what to expect.

 What is a Residential Mortgage?